External Examiners - Taught Programmes

 Guidelines for External Examiners Includes information on the role of the External Examiner and role of the Head of School/Department/Discipline

-Nomination Forms - Appointment of External Examiners (Taught Programmes)
+Online Nomination Form - Appointment of External Examiners (Taught Programmes)